parkerbxyz/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# These are a few of my favorite things

+- Long walks on the beach
+- Disco roller skating
+- Open Source
+- Learning Git and GitHub